 Whilst job hopping seems to be the norm for Millennials, I’m certainly part of an older generation that values loyal employees who like to make their mark, working really hard and being rewarded for doing so.

 After 15 successful years of working hard since graduating, I recently found myself in the vulnerable position of redundancy.
 With 2 young boys and a family to support, I nervously re-entered the world of job boards, job aggregators and recruitment consultancies, with absolutely no idea of where to start.

 On paper, my CV boasted loyalty to just 2 organisations and a commitment to work very hard and deliver results.
 This should be relatively easy I thought.
 How wrong I was!

-Having worked on employer brands at my previous agency, I was excited to see how the companies I was applying for differentiated themselves to attract talent and intrigued as to what the application process would be.
-An employer brand for me signifies an employer’s reputation; what are your employees or prospective employees saying about you.
+Having worked on employer brands at my previous agency, I was excited to see how the companies I was applying for differentiated themselves to attract talent, and intrigued as to what the application process would be.
+An employer brand for me signifies an employer’s reputation – what your employees or prospective employees are saying about you.
 What message are you giving them?

 After applying for job after job, and not even receiving so much as an automated email to acknowledge my application, my faith in these companies deteriorated and my desire to work for them quickly diminished.
 There was no personal touch.